Specialist Resource Provision

 • OT

-• Teaching Assistants may support children in the classroom
+• Teaching Assistant support children in the classroom for specific subjects

 All sessions are either on a one-to-one basis or in small groups.

-We have 2 acoustically treated rooms in the school and the majority of classrooms have a soundfield system.
-Children use an Assisted Listening Device, such as a radio aid.
+We have an acoustically treated room in the school and all the classrooms have a soundfield system.
+Children use a wireless microphone system to support their hearing in classes.

 Staff Training

 All staff receive Deaf Awareness training when they begin working at Knollmead Primary School.
 They also receive ongoing advice and guidance according to the specific needs of the children in their class.
-Knollmead is part of the Coombe Academy Trust and Deaf Awareness training takes place for staff regularly at the Coombe Secondary Schools.
+Knollmead is part of the Coombe Academy Trust and Teachers of the Deaf liaise closely with the ToDs at the Coombe Secondary Schools.
 More personalised training takes place with teachers of children who transition to the Coombe Secondary Schools from Knollmead Primary School.
+In addition, regular meetings take place with the ToDs in the Educational Sensory Support Service.

 Audiology equipment and tests

 Each morning, the children’s equipment is checked and listening checks take place.
-Children are encouraged to develop knowledge and independence in connecting receivers, picking up and returning radio aids and taking care of their equipment.
+Children are encouraged to develop knowledge and independence in connecting receivers, picking up and returning wireless microphone systems and taking care of their equipment.
 If there are any concerns regarding children’s equipment, staff will inform parents and contact the relevant hospital if appropriate.

 Parent/Carer contact

 Many of our children receive transport to school and we know that parents and carers want to be kept up to date about their child’s day.
-We therefore have a Sunshine communication diary that is completed each day by either the Teacher of the Deaf or the Teaching Assistants.
-The SRP Lead also keeps in regular contact with parents through phone calls, email or in person.
+The SRP Lead keeps in regular contact with parents through phone calls, email or in person.

 Activities

 We believe that trips and extra-curricular activities are extremely important in developing the children’s social, emotional well-being and awareness of the environment.
-We have a number of activities which take place in school, such as Deaf Cricket and Football, visits from the Listening Bus, as well as excursions to a number of places either in the local area or further afield.
-Sunshine Specialist Resource Provision also hosts Christmas and Summer parties for all children who are deaf in the borough and their parents and carers.
+Children are prepared for their class trips by Sunshine staff to maximise their impact.
+In addition, there are a number of trips which are specifically for deaf children such as theatre productions and Deaf Sports Day.
+Sunshine Specialist Resource Provision also hosts a Summer party for all children who are deaf in the borough and their parents and carers.

-If you have any questions, please contact Ms Sam Salih, Teacher of the Deaf, SRP Lead and SENCo.
+If you have any questions, please contact Ms Diane Culpin, Teacher of the Deaf and SRP lead or Ms Sam Salih, Teacher of the Deaf and SENCo.

 SRP for pupils with Social Communication needs, including Autism